RDFLib/rdflib/docs/graphdb.md

 ### Creating a client instance

-The `GraphDBClient` class is the main entry point for interacting with the GraphDB REST API.
+The [`GraphDBClient`][rdflib.contrib.graphdb.client.GraphDBClient] class is the main entry point for interacting with the GraphDB REST API.
 To create an instance, pass the base URL of the GraphDB server to the constructor and optionally a username and password tuple for basic authentication.

 The preferred way to create a client instance is to use Python's context manager syntax (`with` statement).